ggustavo-dev/ggustavo-dev/README.md

 ## Hi, i'm Gustavo! 👋

-I'm a software engineer currently focused in iOS development with Swift.
+I'm a software engineer currently studying iOS development with Swift and Web development with React.
 Below are some technologies i've knowledge.

 <div style="display: inline_block"><br>